arangodb/docs-hugo/site/content/3.12/develop/http-api/queries/aql-queries.md

                     value will be used (default: 30 seconds).
                     The time-to-live is renewed upon every access to the cursor.
                   type: integer
-                cache:
-                  description: |
-                    flag to determine whether the AQL query results cache shall be used.
-If set to `false`, then any query cache lookup will be skipped for the query.
-If set to `true`, it will lead to the query cache being checked for the query if the query cache mode is either `on` or `demand`.
-                  type: boolean
                 memoryLimit:
                   description: |
                     the maximum number of memory (measured in bytes) that the query is allowed to